vladen/aeroflow/readme.md

 Produces set of files on the 'lib' folder:

-  * aeroflow.js - ES6 version of library for both modern browser and nodejs environments
+* aeroflow.js - ES5 version of library for legacy browser or nodejs
-  * aeroflow.compat.js - ES5 version of library for legacy browser or nodejs
+* aeroflow.min.js - minified ES5 version of library for any browser
-  * aeroflow.compat.min.js - minified ES5 version of library for any browser
+* aeroflow.es6.js - ES6 version of library for both modern browser and nodejs environments
-  * aeroflow.test.js - ES6 version of tests for both modern browser and nodejs environments
+* tests.js - ES5 version of tests legacy browser or nodejs
-  * aeroflow.test.compat.js - ES5 version of tests legacy browser or nodejs
+* tests.es6.js - ES6 version of tests for both modern browser and nodejs environments

 Other options: